YongjoonYoun/homepage/content/authors/admin/_index.md

 title: Yongjoon Youn
 ---

-I am currently a Ph.D. student in Economics at the Ohio State University.
-I was a research associate at National University of Singapore (NUS) for 2 years before joining the OSU.
+I am a PhD student in Economics at the Ohio State University (OSU).

+Before joining the OSU, I was a research associate at National University of Singapore (NUS) for 2 years.

-My primary research interests lie in the intersection between economics and population aging.
-Facing unprecedented changes generating vicious cycles in our society arising from population aging, I see it as our task as economists to contribute fruitfully to the public debate about these pressing economic issues of today to be a part of the solution.
+My primary research interests are Labor economics and the intersection between economics and population aging.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}.